How much should you be paying to attract and retain the best employees, based on your industry and location?

 Think one of the news articles listed below would be interesting to a friend or colleague?
 Just open the article and click the e-mail tab at the top-right to forward it.

 The Latest Compensation News

-This week, the Compensation Daily Advisor discussed performance management, retention, and lessons from the Olympics.
+This week, the Compensation Daily Advisor discussed contingent workers, leave fraud, and the 5 levels of leadership.

 More Recent Compensation News ...